Generative Genomics workshop

 CALL FOR PARTICIPATION

 We are pleased to announce this inaugural event dedicated to the emerging field of Generative Genomics as described below.
-The Generative Genomics Workshop will be held as a Program of the International Conference on Bioinformatics and Computational Biology (ICBCB) 2026 in Kitakyushu, Japan, in March 26-29, 2026.
+The Generative Genomics Workshop will be held as a Program of the International Conference on Bioinformatics and Computational Biology (ICBCB) in Xi'an, China, in March 26-29, 2027.
 The conference will be held primarily offline, but online presentations may be allowed.
 Based on the submitted papers and the invited speech and panel, the program is organized as follows.
 Interesting researchers are welcome to participate in the exchange of knowledge and experiences in this workshop.

 CALL FOR PANELISTS TO PRESENT AND DISCUSS